 The free plan is genuinely useful — not a bait-and-switch.
 You get 1,000 operations, 2 active scenarios, and access to all integrations.

-What A highlight is About Make.com
+What I Like About Make.com

 The visual builder is unmatched.
 After using both Make.com and Zapier, I can confidently say that Make.com’s canvas gives you far more control and visibility over your workflows.